BunEvie04/my-uca-notes/FinalMajorProject/Documentation/Development commentary template.md

 ##### C++ Conversion

 If felt appropriate, working on swapping some bp out for c++ would work, as it improves my knowledge on the subject and increases performance.
+This, however, will be a stretch goal for the project and will therefore be relagated towards minor things.
+This will be done like this

 #### Styling and Level Design